JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 You'll see that we're passing an `NPM_TOKEN` to authenticate our publishing step.
 Without it, we wouldn't have permission to publish our library.

 One handy thing to note is that the `GITHUB_TOKEN` is special - its always set in your repository.
 You still have to decide if you want to pass it to `secrets`, but it'll let you make API requests and authenticate with GitHub.

+---

+There are [some more fields you can pass](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#actions-attributes), but these should be all you need for most workflows.
+[Let me know](https://twitter.com/JasonEtco) what nifty workflows you build :sparkles: